 The Doctor of Philosophy degree comprises 240 credits.
-On graduation all graduates will have done at least 240 credits, of which at least:
+Upon graduation, all PhD students will have done at least 240 credits, of which minimum:

 30 ECTS credits of coursework